Serious Commitment

 Centre(s)

-The complexity of handling any challenging situation is far beyond the capacity of any person to master.
-There must be a degree of trust to start with, but it should increase as the situation evolves and more is known.
-So you must discover that you progressively develop trust that everything is proceeding more or less as it can.
-This trust may be specific in regard to particular persons or social bodies, but it is simultaneously nebulous in regard to the overall trend and a host of unknowns.
+The complexity intrinsic to challenging situation is far beyond the capacity of any person to grasp fully.
+While there must be a degree of blind trust to start with, trusting should increase as the situation evolves and more is known.
+Trust that progressively develops may either be specific to a person or event or nebulous in relation to the bigger picture.

 Dynamic Duality: In all cases, there is a fusion of personal and socio-situational factors.